NBA Nike Jerseys Ranked From Worst to Best

 2. MILWAUKEE BUCKS

-The Bucks Nike statement jersey should have been #1.
+The Bucks’ Nike statement jersey should have been number one.
 The jerseys haven’t looked this good since Oscar Roberston and Lew Alcindor were teammates.
-LOVE THEM!
-Plus, they are so much better than these 90’s atrocities.
+We love them.
+Plus, they are so much better than the Bucks 1990’s atrocities.

 1. MINNESOTA TIMBERWOLVES